aptly-dev/www.aptly.info/content/doc/aptly/publish/snapshot.md

 Flags:

+-   `-batch`: run GPG with detached tty (useful when running from crontab)
 -   `-component=""`: component name to publish; guessed from original repository (if any), or defaults to `main` (for multi-component publishing, separate components with commas)